dsi-icl/next-ove/docs/design/rebuild.md

 ## TODO

 - Apps
     - Viz.gl/WebGL rendering
     - WebRTC integration
 - Demos
     - Star map
     - Street view with controller
     - Masters demo
     - Connected spaces demo
     - Kaggle demos
     - Rossella demo
     - Viz.gl/avs.auto demos
 - CI/CD
     - SonarQube
     - Analytics - PostHog etc
     - Jest unit tests
     - TestContainers integration tests
     - Playwright visual regression and accessibility tests - aXe
     - a11y accessibility testing
     - Lighthouse score
     - Bundle analyser
 - Misc.
     - A/B Testing
     - Sitemap
     - OpenGraph + Twitter Card analysis

+## Data Models

+### Notes

+- Thumbnail - investigate DALL-E image generation
+- Special \_thumbnail\_ & \_control\_ assets auto-generated
+- Special \_\_default\_\_ state for sections
+- Invite status: pending | accepted | declined
+- Roles: creator | admin | bridge
+- Only the creator, collaborators and admins can access projects

+### Relations

+- Each user can create many projects
+- Each user can collaborate on many projects
+- Each user can invite many collaborators
+- Each user can be invited to collaborate on many projects
+- Each user can have a unique refresh token
+- Each project can contain a thumbnail
+- Many tags can be applied to many projects
+- Each project can have many sections

+### Changes To Existing Project Structure

+- Projects stored in MongoDB
+- Metadata now included into the raw model
+- Sections now have a unique ID, for state diffing
+- Each section now has an order, for ordering creation
+- All section coordinates are now percentages
+- Each section has an associated data type, which can be auto-detected
+- Each project has a creator and a set of invited collaborators
+- Thumbnails can be auto-generated
+- Each project's title is initially auto-generated
+- If a project isn't saved within 30 days it will be deleted
+- Each project has a set of associated states, defaulting to ```__default__``` for simple interactions
+- All assets can have an asset ID for marrying with the companion S3 Store